marto171/useful-html-components/readme.md

 # HTML Components

 Welcome to the HTML Components repository!
 This repository contains reusable HTML components for building interactive and user-friendly web interfaces.
-Here, we showcase three key components: a table, a carousel, and an accordion.
+Here, we showcase four key components: a table, a carousel, an accordion and a pagination.

 ## Components